sjchiass/kibbot/README.md

 WantedBy=default.target
 ```

-Then run to start
+Then run these commands to start it

 ```
 systemctl --user enable kibbot systemctl --user start kibbot
 ```

-You should also run this to let the service continue even when you aren't logged in
+You also have to run this command to let the service continue even when you aren't logged in

 ```
 sudo loginctl enable-linger $USER